tranSMART-Foundation/transmart-docker/README.md

 There are a few versions (alternatives) of this setup, some of which are:
 * [QuartzBio](https://github.com/quartzbio/transmart-docker)
 * [io-informatics](https://github.com/io-informatics/transmart-docker)
+* [the eTRIKS project's Portal] (https://portal.etriks.org/Portal/transmartRelease/transmartDocker)
-* Also: search GitHub for "transmart docker".
+* And, of course: search GitHub for "transmart docker".